ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

     You can find the corresponding ``Python`` script for this tutorial here: https://github.com/ARTIST-Association/ARTIST/blob/main/tutorials/02_heliostat_raytracing_distributed_tutorial.py

-This tutorial provides a brief introduction to ``ARTIST`` showcasing how the distributed environment is set up by performing distributed ray tracing.
+This tutorial provides a brief introduction to ``ARTIST`` and demonstrates how to set up a distributed environment and perform distributed ray tracing.

-It is best if you already know about the following processes in ``ARTIST``
+It is recommended that you are already familiar with the following processes in ``ARTIST``

 - How to load a scenario.
 - Aligning heliostats.
 - Performing heliostat ray tracing to generate a flux density image on a target area.

-If you need help with this look into our tutorial on :ref:`heliostat raytracing <tutorial_heliostat_raytracing>`.
+If you need help with these topics, check our tutorial on :ref:`heliostat raytracing <tutorial_heliostat_raytracing>`.

 Initial Setup
 -------------

 ``ARTIST`` is designed for parallel computation.
-To enable this (even when considering different types of heliostats with different kinematics and actuator configurations) we require ``HeliostatGroups``.
-Detailed information on heliostat groups and how ``ARTIST`` is designed can be found in this description of :ref:`what is happening under the hood<artist_under_hood>` in ``ARTIST``.
+To enable parallelization even when considering different types of heliostats with different kinematics and actuator configurations, we use ``HeliostatGroups``.
+Detailed information on heliostat groups and how ``ARTIST`` is structured can be found in the description of :ref:`what is happening under the hood<artist_under_hood>`.

-Therefore, before we do anything we need to make sure we know how many heliostat groups are present.
-This can be achieved by calling the ``get_number_of_heliostat_groups_from_hdf5()`` function in the ``Scenario`` class:
+Before proceeding, we first need to determine how many heliostat groups are present.
+This can be achieved by calling the ``get_number_of_heliostat_groups_from_hdf5()`` function of the ``Scenario`` class:

 .. code-block::